Sookchand/OilGasMarketOptimisation/USER_GUIDE.md

   - Price change scenarios
   - Volatility change scenarios
   - Combined scenarios with financial impact analysis

 - **Natural Language Interface**:
   - Question answering about market dynamics
   - Supply-demand analysis visualization
   - Explanations of market relationships

 **Best Practice**: Create multiple scenarios with different parameter combinations to understand the range of possible outcomes.

+### 8. Data Drift Detection

+This module helps you:
+- Compare statistical properties between training and real-world data
+- Visualize distributions and time series for both datasets
+- Detect significant drift in your models
+- Get recommendations for model retraining
+- Identify which features have drifted the most

+**Step-by-Step Usage**:

+1. First, ensure you have both:
+   - Generated sample data for at least one commodity
+   - Uploaded real-world data for the same commodity
+2. Navigate to the Data Drift Detection module
+3. Select a commodity from the dropdown menu
+4. The system will automatically:
+   - Calculate and display statistical comparisons
+   - Show visual comparisons (histograms, Q-Q plots)
+   - Display time series comparison
+   - Determine if significant drift has occurred
+5. Review the drift analysis and recommendations
+6. Use the navigation buttons to go to relevant modules based on the findings

+**Key Features**:
+- **Statistical Comparison**:
+  - Mean, standard deviation, min, max, skewness, kurtosis
+  - Percent change calculation for each statistic
+  - Automatic detection of significant drift

+- **Visual Comparison**:
+  - Distribution histograms for both datasets
+  - Q-Q plot for distribution comparison
+  - Time series overlay with common date range highlighting

+- **Drift Metrics**:
+  - MAE (Mean Absolute Error)
+  - MAPE (Mean Absolute Percentage Error)
+  - RMSE (Root Mean Square Error)

+- **Recommendations**:
+  - Specific actions based on drift analysis
+  - Identification of features with the most significant drift
+  - Suggestions for model retraining approaches

+**Best Practice**:
+- Check for data drift regularly when new data becomes available
+- Pay special attention to the feature with the highest drift percentage
+- Follow the recommended actions when significant drift is detected
+- Consider retraining models with a combination of historical and new data

 ## Tips for Effective Use